shubhdac/ai-case-study/README.md

 The other companies in this field are H&R Block, Xero, Gusto, Sage Group, TaxAct, TaxSlayer, and Avalara.

-### _Results_
+## _Results_

 ### What has been the business impact of this company so far?

-Slogan- Powering prosperity around the world.
-Focus on customer obsession to ensure the delivery of awesome products that drive amazing results.
+Intuit's slogan is- Powering prosperity around the world- which comes with a focus on customer obsession to ensure the delivery of awesome products that drive amazing results.
 Intuit’s strategy is to be an AI-driven expert platform where we are solving the most pressing customer problems and delivering awesome experiences.
 Employee and customer support by getting their regular feedback.
 This is indicated by the increased growth in the past decade of the company because of good customer experience.

 ### What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?